 Note: many European governments provide online PAdES validation services; an example is http://dss.agid.gov.it/validation.

-Other Parameters: There are a few other parameters that may be useful when experimenting with signature placement and design, or when the application does not work (like when configuring the certificate fails to work).
+Other Parameters: There are a few other parameters that may be useful when experimenting with signature placement and design, or when the application does not work (like when configuring the certificate fails to work), or when you are behind a proxy.

 You can sign PDF documents from the command line using the mypdfsigner utility.
 Use of the CLI (command line interface) is really intended for business purposes and in principle you need a server license or terminal license to use it (but not to try it).
 See the License section for more information.